Gain Muscle With Mechanical Drop Sets

 When you're a newbie to the iron, anything pretty much works.
 You don't have to get complex in your approach.
 Just lift more weight and do more reps.
 This is fine, until it doesn't work anymore.

 As your training journey matures you've hopefully adapted and built some muscle in comparison to the first day you picked up a weight.
-But as your muscle gains slowdown, and if you're committed to continue keep making gains, then you inevitably start to explore different methods to stimulate your muscles to make them grow.
+But as your muscle gains slowdown, and if you're committed to continuing to keep making gains, then you inevitably start to explore different methods to stimulate your muscles to make them grow.

 What is a Drop Set?Drop sets are a common pathway for the hungry lifter looking to put on some size.

 Drop sets are a great way to pack on some muscle.
-And for those who love the pain of training, drop sets provide a relatively safe way to push past your limits because your load get lighter as you gradually approach muscle failure.
+And for those who love the pain of training, drop sets provide a relatively safe way to push past your limits because your load gets lighter as you gradually approach muscle failure.

 The most traditional way to utilize the drop set method is to rep out a load until you reach technical failure, drop the weight and keep repping out, and continuing this for a total of 2-4 total drops.
 "Running the rack" with dumbbell curls or lateral raises are two common movements used with drop sets.